Skip to content

 Serviceable Addressable Market is the portion of the TAM you can realistically reach given your current business model, geography, and product scope.
 If your TAM is "all mid-market B2B companies with compliance obligations," your SAM is "US-based mid-market companies with between 50 and 500 employees in financial services, healthcare, or technology, where a compliance officer or equivalent role exists."
 The SAM is the market you are actually going after, defined precisely enough to count.

-Serviceable Obtainable Market is the portion of the SAM you can realistically capture in the next three to five years given your team, go-to-market motion, capital, and competitive position.
+Serviceable Obtainable Market is the portion of the SAM you can realistically capture in the next three to five years given your team, go-to-market motion, resources, and competitive position.
 It is the basis for your revenue forecast.
 A 3 to 5 percent SAM capture rate in the first five years is a realistic target for most B2B SaaS startups entering a market with existing competition, according to benchmarks compiled by Bessemer Venture Partners in their 2023 State of the Cloud report.

 Why top-down market sizing fails